triska/letswicrypt/README.md

 # Making your server more secure

-Once your server is running, use for example [SSL&nbsp;Labs](https://www.ssllabs.com/) to assess the security of your cipher suite.
-See also the `--cipherlist` command line option for the HTTP Unix&nbsp;daemon.
+Once your server is running, use for example [SSL&nbsp;Labs](https://www.ssllabs.com/) to assess the quality of its encryption settings.

+As of 2016, it is possible to obtain an **A+** rating with SWI-Prolog HTTPS servers, by using:

+  - as ciphers: `EECDH+AESGCM:EDH+AESGCM:AES256+EECDH:AES256+EDH:!RC4:!DES`
+  - the `Strict-Transport-Security` header field, to enable HSTS.

 For additional security, you can encrypt the server's private key, using for example: